ebebbington/context-finder/README.md

 # Context Finder
-**context-finder** will grab an infinite amount of contexts from a file (usually configuration files), only limited by how many you specify.
+Context Finder will grab an infinite amount of contexts from a file (usually configuration files), only limited by how many you specify.
 Contexts are matched based on if the title **contains** the given parameters.
-This means that a single argument *can* match multiple context blocks
+This means that a single argument *can* match multiple context blocks, and will then write those collected to a file

 **Example**